K-Centroids Diagnostics Tool

 - Fields (select two or more): Select the numeric fields to be used in constructing the cluster solution.

-- Standardize the fields...: By selecting this option the user is given the choice standardizing the variables by using either a z-score or unit interval standardization.
+- Standardize the fields...: Select this option to choose to standardize the variables via either a z-score or unit interval standardization.

 - The z-score transformation involves subtracting the mean value for each field from the values of the field and then divided by the standard deviation of the field.
-This results in a new field that has a mean of zero and a standard deviation of one.
+This results in a new field that has a mean of 0 and a standard deviation of 1.

 - The Unit interval transformation involves subtracting the minimum value of a field from the field values and then dividing by the difference between the maximum and minimum value of the field.
 This results in a new field that has values that range from zero to one.
 Clustering solutions are very sensitive to the scaling of the data, particularly if one field is on a very different scale than another.
 As a result, scaling the data is something that should be considered.